andersvestengen/Phd-interview-project/implementation_notes.md

     - DFS can be seen as a competing risk versus 'Ordinary Survival', therefore separate analysis is prudent.
 So either use a competing-risk model, or do joint analysis.

     - I should come back to this and check which of the survival models in my list is potentially capable of competing-risk or joint analysis.

+What is the 'cuts' and grid methods?
+    -